How to apply for council housing

 How long does it take to get a council home?

-The council must provide information about your chances of getting a home and how long this is likely to take if you ask them to.
+If you ask for this information, the council must tell you about your chances of getting a home and how long it's likely to take.

 your priority band or points